bmateusz/tst/README.md

 Header only test framework for C

 ### Usage
-* Write your tests as void functions in a C file - see example `tt.c`.
+* Include `test.h` and write your tests as void functions in a C file - see example `tt.c`.
 * Optionally run code generator to get the footer of the test files: BEGIN; TEST(test_case); END; - `make footer` command.
 * Compile with `make all` - see the example `Makefile`
 * Run tests with `make check` command or by simply running the compiled binary(s).